qawolf/qawolf/docs/docs/smoke_tests_with_alerts.md

 ## 6. Run smoke tests on a schedule

 Now that we have our smoke test running locally, let's run it in CI on a schedule.
 In this tutorial, we'll use [GitHub Actions](https://github.com/features/actions).
-GitHub Actions is free for open source repositories, and for private repositories the first 2,000 minutes (or more if you have a paid plan) are free.
+GitHub Actions is free for open source repositories, and free for private repositories up to 2,000 minutes per month (or more if you have a paid plan).

 You can also use a different CI provider, as the setup will be very similar to this example.

 ### Run tests in CI

-To get started, we need to create a config file for GitHub Actions.
+To get started, we need to create a workflow file for GitHub Actions.
 In your terminal run:

 ```bash
 npx qawolf github